2025 Guide to Christmas at Hersheypark

 Yes!
 A visit to Hersheypark at Christmas time is worth it.
 They decorated the park beautifully and it is an awesome event.

-I like to share how we plan our visit to Hersheypark for the holidays to make it easy to plan.
+I like to share how we plan our visit to make it easy to plan your visit.
+This is an itinerary we planned for a visit to Hersheypark during the holidays.

 We left our home in Rochester around 12 after the kids morning activities, and started our drive to Hershey.
 The 4 hour drive had us arriving at dinner time.